Maggiebj/Disaster_Response_Pipeline/README.md

 The jupyter notebook file should be run with python 3.X .
 Need to install nltk and download associate files.

 # Project Motivation<a name="motivation"></a>
-Built a multilabel classifier to do disaster messages classification by a subset of labels, so the messages can be delivered to the departments associated to response and handling.
+Built a multilabel classifier to do disaster messages classification by a subset of labels, so the messages can be delivered to the departments associated to response the disaster.

 # File Descriptions<a name="files"></a>
 There are 3 python files implement the product.

-process_data.py--preprocess the original message and category file and store the data in sqlite file database.
+process_data.py--preprocess and concatenate the original message and category file and store the data in sqlite file database.

 train_classifier.py--process text and built the multilabel classification model and store the model in a pkl file.

-run.py--flask backend file
+run.py--flask backend implement.

 templates--frontend go.html and master.html for web access.